 Contrary to the negative viewpoints towards tattoos that many Vietnamese still hold, tattooing is, in fact, one of Vietnam’s most ancient customs, along with the black teeth trend.
 Born 2000 – 3000 years ago, and lasting until late XIII century – early XIV century, tattoos were believed to protect humans from the deadly attacks of sea monsters, demons, and accidents… On top of that, tattoos were such an integrated part of the Vietnamese lifestyle that at certain times, they acted as a sign of patriotism.
 During the Mongol invasions of Vietnam, tattoos were the way soldiers and citizens showed their patriotism and support in the fight against invaders.

 Tattooing was an ancient tradition that died out and its good virtue was forgotten

 Fast forward a few centuries, tattooing was no longer a popular practice, and, along with cultural influences from Asian giants like China (black societies) and Japan (yakuza), tattooing became what only bad people do.
 But as the world evolves, and thanks to the exposure to Western cultures, Vietnamese are much more open-minded nowadays.
-Tattoos can be a long-lasting “fashion” statement, an expression of oneself or a mark of one’s meaningful events...
-In the city, such as Ho Chi Minh City of Hanoi, the tattooing scene is burgeoning.
-People in their 20s and 30s, white-collar workers and students are among lovers of this art form, which has contributed significantly to clearing its name.
-Still, Vietnamese aren’t completely free of prejudices for people who get tattoos, so expect some looks when you’re in a community or trying to land a job, typically in the rural areas of Vietnam.
+Tattoos can be a long-lasting “fashion” statement, an expression of oneself, or a mark of one’s meaningful events… In the city, such as Ho Chi Minh City of Hanoi, the tattooing scene is burgeoning.
+People in their 20s and 30s, white-collar workers, and students are among the lovers of this art form, which has contributed significantly to clearing its name.
+Still, Vietnamese aren’t completely free of prejudices against people who get tattoos, so expect some looks when you’re in a community or trying to land a job, typically in the rural areas of Vietnam.